 The monitoring plan described in the submission is based on general surveillance.
-We believe this is a realistic approach, applicable to the genetically modified carnation lines already approved in Europe as well as any additional future lines.
-Once purchased by an end consumer, the imported flowers could be used anywhere in the EU and it is not possible to track the final distribution of all flowers.
-In reviewing a previous application (C/NL/04/02) in Europe, the GMO panel of EFSA concluded that case-specific monitoring for marketing of colour-modified, genetically-modified carnation was not appropriate (EFSA, 2006).
-As no potentially adverse affects have been identified for the GM product described in this application, we believe case-specific monitoring is also not appropriate for IFD-25958-3 as the guideline parameters that are recommended for case specific monitoring do not apply.
+After approval SHD-27531-4 will be included with the GM carnation lines already approved in Europe in an annual general monitoring report.
+We believe general monitoring is a realistic approach and it has already been established for the genetically modified carnation lines already approved in Europe.
+Once purchased by an end consumer, the imported flowers could be used anywhere in the EU and case-specific monitoring is impractical as it is not possible to track the final distribution of all imported flowers.
+As no potentially adverse effects have been identified for the GM product described in this application, we believe case-specific monitoring is not appropriate for SHD-27531-4 as the guideline parameters that are recommended for case specific monitoring do not apply.
 For example;